Difference Between Marginal Costing and Absorption Costing

 |8.
 Purpose||To show forth the emphasis of contribution to the product cost.||To show forth the accuracy and fair treatment of product cost.|

 From the discussion above, it is clear that absorption costing is a better method than marginal costing in usefulness.
-But if a company has just started out and the purpose is just to see the contribution per unit and the break-even point, marginal costing may be useful.
+But if a company has just started and the purpose is to see the contribution per unit and the break-even point, marginal costing may be useful.